imixs/imixs-cloud/doc/SETUP.md

 ## The Cluster-User

 ** Note:**
-In Imixs-Cloud you should always work with a non-root, sudo privileged cluster user.
+In _Imixs-Cloud_ you should always work with a non-root, sudo privileged cluster user.
 So first make sure that you have defined a cluster-user on your master node and also on all your worker nodes.

 To create a cluster-user follow the next steps and replace '{username}' with the name of our cluster user you have choosen.

 	$ useradd -m {username} -s /bin/bash
 	$ passwd {username}
-	$ echo "{username} ALL = (root) NOPASSWD:ALL" | sudo tee /etc/sudoers.d/{username}
-	$ sudo chmod 0440 /etc/sudoers.d/{username}

-Next create a SSH key on the master node and distribute the public key to each worker node.
-Leave the passphrase and filename empty

-	# login with your cluster user
-	$ su {username}
-	$ ssh-keygen

-The keys will be stored in the .ssh/ directory.

-Now you can copy the key to all worker nodes

-	ssh-copy-id {username}@node1
-	ssh-copy-id {username}@node2

-## Setup
+## Install the Master Node

+_Imixs-Cloud_ provides a install script for Debain and Fedora/CentOS linux distributes.
+You can copy the setup script from the /scritps/ directory.
+But we recommend to clone the _Imixs-Cloud_ git repo so you have all scripts and configuration files in one place.
+You can also fork the _Imixs-Cloud_ project to customize your environment individually to your needs.

+### Install Git

-For a quick setup you can clone the git repository and start the setup:
+For a easy setup install git and clone the _Imixs-Cloud_ repository on your master node:

-1) install git

-	# For Debian 10
+For Debian 10 run:

 	$ sudo apt install -y git

-	# For CentOS 7
+For CentOS 7 run:

 	$ sudo yum install -y git

-2) clone repo....
+Next you can clone the repo or your personal fork of _Imixs-Cloud_ ....

+	$ cd
 	$ git clone https://github.com/imixs/imixs-cloud.git

-3) start the setup

-	$ cd imixs-cloud

-	# For Debian 10
-	$ sudo scripts/setup_debian.sh

-	# For CentOS 7
-	$ sudo scripts/setup_centos.sh

-**That's it.**

-## Nodes

-A _Imixs-Cloud_ consists of a minimum of two nodes.

-* The master node is the kubernetes api server
-* The worker nodes are serving the applications (pods).

-A node can be a virtual or a hardware node.
-All nodes are defined by unique fixed IP-addresses and DNS names.
-Only the manager-node need to be accessible through the internet.

-## The setup.sh script
+_Imixs-Cloud_ is now installed in your home directory:

+	~/imixs-cloud/

+### The Setup Script

-In order to ensure that all nodes are running the same software releases run the following setup script.
-This script is designed for Debian 10 (Buster) but of course you can adapt the script for a different Lnux distribution.
+In order to ensure that all nodes are running the same software releases run the _Imixs-Cloud_ setup script on all your nodes.
 The script installs the following tools:

  - docker-ce (the docker engine)
  - docker-ce-cli (the docker command line interface)